eitchtee/WYGIWYH/README.md

 $ docker compose exec -it web python manage.py createsuperuser
 ```

+> [!NOTE]
+> If you're using Unraid, you don't need to follow these steps, use the app on the store.
+Make sure to read the [Unraid section](#unraid) and [Enviroment Variables](#enviroment-variables) for an explanation of all available variables

 ## Running locally

 If you want to run WYGIWYH locally, on your env file: